Christopher-Arzate/Home/README.md

 <img align="left" width="250" height="170" src="Images/Laptop_proj.jpg"> **[Laptop Analysis and Classification](https://github.com/Christopher-Arzate/Code/blob/main/Laptops%20project/laptop_final.ipynb)**

 In this project, I went to Kaggle to find a dataset where I reviewed my data analysis and machine learning libraries I learned from my college classes.
 I found a data set called **[Latest Laptop Price List](https://www.kaggle.com/datasets/kuchhbhi/latest-laptop-price-list)** which had different brands of laptops, their hardware specs, and the price.
-In this project, I analyzed the cost of a laptop based on its hardware and used classification models to classify brands of laptops based on their specs.

 #

 <img align="left" width="250" height="170" src="Images/Factory_Emissions.jpeg"> **[Carbon Emmisions Analysis](https://github.com/Christopher-Arzate/Carbon)**

 In this project, this was a project for my fellowship at COOP.
 Our task was to group up with other analysts to look into a carbon emissions dataset uncover some observations and create insights based on these observations.
-My role in the project was to look into each continent and Identify who were the most emitting countries in history.
+My role in the project was to look into each continent and identify who were the most emitting countries in history.

 #